 He's going to end up losing to a criminal, Sean.

-What do you want him to do that he's not doing?
+But what do you want him to do that he's not doing?

-Well, he needs to, he needs to change his message.
+Well, he needs to change his message.

 He's not resonating with the people out there.